Indictment Of Russian Officers Puts Pressure On Trump At Putin Summit

 Democratic lawmakers urged Trump to cancel the get-together with Putin.
 The president is spending the weekend at his golf property in Scotland before leaving on Sunday for Helsinki, where the meeting is scheduled to take place.

-The White House said the release of the charges would not affect the summit.

-"The announcement has no impact on Monday's meeting," said Garrett Marquis, a spokesman for the White House National Security Council.
+Garrett Marquis, a spokesman for the White House National Security Council, said the release of the charges "has no impact on Monday's meeting."

-But the meeting, and the extent of Trump's emphasis on election meddling, could highlight a divide between him and his own advisers, not to mention other Republicans, about the seriousness of Russia's activities.
+But the summit, and the extent of Trump's emphasis on election meddling, could highlight a divide between him and his own advisers, not to mention other Republicans, about the seriousness of Russia's activities.

 Defense Secretary Jim Mattis and national security adviser John Bolton, at least prior to joining the White House, have both been more critical of Moscow than the president they serve.
 And the administration's broader policy toward Russia is harsher than the rhetoric employed by Trump, who recently suggested that Moscow be readmitted to what is now the Group of Seven, since Russia was kicked out of the bloc of industrialized countries for annexing Crimea from Ukraine.